cjnankervis/Re-Climate/README.md

 - Spain: 35.71° to 44.17° North, -9.67° to 3.67° East
 - Turkey: 35.82° to 42.14° North, 26.04° to 44.79° East

-*USA is in our future development pipeline, a world without boundaries
+*USA is in our future development pipeline, expanding to other geographies

 ## Validation